The standard tax year is the calendar year. However, different accounting year-ends can be used if approval is obtained

 Payment of tax

 Enterprises are required to make quarterly provisional CIT payments (no later than the 30th day of the next quarter) based on the quarterly business results.
-If the total amount of provisional quarterly CIT paid in the first 3 quarters of a tax year accounts for less than 75% of the total CIT liability for the year, any shortfall will be subject to late payment interest, counting from the deadline for payment of the quarter 3 provisional CIT liability.
+The total provisional CIT payment of 4 quarters of a tax year must not be less than 80% (“80% rule”) of the total CIT liability for the year.
+Any shortfall will be subject to late payment interest, counting from the deadline for payment of the quarter 4 provisional CIT liability.

 Final payment of CIT is due with the final CIT return (i.e. the last day of the third month as of the ending date of a calendar year or a financial year).